-- M.F.A., Kent State University
+- M.F.A., Design, Kent State University

-- M.A., The University OF Akron
+- M.A., Theatre, The University of Akron

-- B.A., State University OF New York
+- B.A., Theatre, State University of New York

-- “Fabrications,” a solo show of original quilt art, Gelbke Gallery, 2016
+- Fabrications, a solo show of original quilt art, Gelbke Gallery, 2016

-- Representative work:
+- Representative work in directing:

 - The Triumph of Love